Information & Inspection Powers: conditions and safeguards: restrictions: legal professional privilege: how LLP disputes are resolved

 - If a list is received, the officer must consider whether the documents on the list are subject to LPP.

 - If yes, the officer must inform the person that they agree the documents are subject to LPP and the person need not supply them.

-- If no, the officer must contact Central Policy, Tax Administration Advice (or Solicitors if already involved in case.)
+- If no, the officer must contact Tax, Administration, Litigation and Advice (TALA) (or Solicitors if already involved in case.)
 They must do this urgently in view of the 20 working day limit for notifying the person.

-- Where, following referral to TAA, HMRC agrees that the documents are subject to LPP and the person need not supply them, the officer must inform the person accordingly.
+- Where, following referral to TALA, HMRC agrees that the documents are subject to LPP and the person need not supply them, the officer must inform the person accordingly.

 - The person has 20 working days to either provide the documents listed in the officer’s letter or apply to the tribunal to resolve the dispute.

 When the person applies to the tribunal, it will resolve disputes about whether information or documents are privileged.
 However, HMRC cannot refer any dispute about whether information or documents are privileged to the tribunal.

 More detail on the operational procedures for resolving disputes, including the strict timelines involved, is at CH230000.